 Let’s not forget the oldschool resources that still claim some of your mindshare – books, magazines, trade publications and print newsletters.
 While “traditional media” face stiff competition from newer forms of information sharing and publishing online, there’s still much value to be found in reading the old fashioned way.

-Simply put, in 2008 there were more tools, resources, articles, reports, books and e-books, videos, podcasts, news feeds, magazines, tweets, and updates coming your way that if you attempted to give your attention to even just a handful of it you will have felt overwhelmed, and worse still, you were distracted from the all-important action steps you should be taking to build your business.
+Simply put, there are more tools, resources, articles, reports, books and e-books, videos, podcasts, news feeds, magazines, tweets, grams, snaps and social updates coming your way that if you attempted to give your attention to even just a handful of it you will have felt overwhelmed, and worse still, you were distracted from the all-important action steps you should be taking to build your business.

 How exactly is this going to work, if we all contribute to an information overload problem that’s becoming worse, yet current wisdom dictates if you want success you need to study information and then produce output to gain experience, and ultimately, make a profit?